 Among the baptised some are called to the ministerial priesthood as deacons, priests and bishops.
 Those called to the ministerial priesthood receive the sacrament of Holy Orders, and are consecrated for the service of all the baptised and the building up of the Church.
 Those who receive Holy Orders live a celibate life and have a special obligation to pray and seek holiness.

 A priest presides at the celebration of the Eucharist (Mass) and other sacraments, proclaims the Gospel (Good News), teaches the Catholic Faith and works to build up the local faith community.
 A diocesan priest works within a particular geographical area called a diocese, usually in a parish, as the co-worker of the local bishop who leads the diocese.

-Anyone wondering whether God is calling him to the priesthood should contact his parish priest or one of the Vocations Directors for the Archdiocese of Wellington.
-Our Vocation Directors are also available to meet with you to discuss your feelings and thoughts on the possibility of a priestly vocation.
-We will answer your questions about the seminary and priesthood so that you may begin to make an informed decision about priesthood.
+Anyone wondering whether God is calling him to the priesthood should contact his parish priest or the Vocations Director for the Archdiocese of Wellington.
+Our Vocation Director, Fr David Dowling is also available to meet with you to discuss your feelings and thoughts on the possibility of a priestly vocation.
+He will answer your questions about the seminary and priesthood so that you may begin to make an informed decision about priesthood.
 Please feel free to contact Fr David on 021 174 4248 or email firstname.lastname@example.org